novix-sa/Pyplan/docs/User Guide/Model.md

         install_library( 'bokeh', import_name=None)
         import 'bokeh'
         result = bokeh.__version

-When a node with that instruction is run for the first time, the mentioned library will be installed in a folder inside in the folder where the model is saved.
+When a node with such definition is run for the first time, the mentioned library will be installed in a folder inside in the folder where the model is saved.
 A new folder named `libs` will be created and all library components will be installed in that folder.
 The image below shows the result of installing the [Bokeh](https://bokeh.pydata.org/en/latest/) visualization library:

     install_library( 'bokeh', import_name=None )